Past Faculty Fellows

 Fall 2021 Faculty Fellows

-headshot of Jody Jessup-Anger, PhDDr.
-Jody Jessup-Anger
+headshot of Jody Jessup-Anger, PhDJody Jessup-Anger, PhD

-Jody Jessup-Anger, PhD, (Michigan State University) is professor of higher education, chair of the department of educational policy and leadership, and program coordinator of the Student Affairs in Higher Education master’s program.
+Dr. Jody Jessup-Anger (Michigan State University) is professor of higher education, chair of the department of educational policy and leadership, and program coordinator of the Student Affairs in Higher Education master’s program.
 Her research explores how the interaction of students and the collegiate environment affects student development and learning.
 Dr. Jessup-Anger is co-author of Living-Learning Communities that Work: A Research-Based Model for Design, Delivery and Assessment (Stylus 2018) and co-editor of Addressing Sexual Violence in Student Affairs and Higher Education (New Directions for Student Services 2018) She co-led the Elon University Center for Engaged Learning 2017-2019 Research Seminar on Residential Learning Communities, a summer institute that promotes multi-institutional research collaboration on high impact practices in higher education.
 In the Fall of 2017, she served as scholar-in-residence for Workshop Architects.
 A former women’s center director, Jessup-Anger is passionate about creating conditions that promote sex and gender equity.

-headshot of Melissa Shew, PhDDr.
-Melissa Shew
+headshot of Melissa Shew, PhDMelissa Shew, PhD

-Melissa Shew, PhD, is Visiting Associate Professor of Philosophy and the Senior Faculty Fellow (Assistant Director) of the Center for Teaching and Learning at Marquette.
+Dr. Melissa Shew is Visiting Associate Professor of Philosophy and the Senior Faculty Fellow (Assistant Director) of the Center for Teaching and Learning at Marquette.
 She teaches a wide range of classes in Philosophy, Honors, and Business and has a wide range of scholarly interests, from ancient Greek philosophy to our contemporary world.
 Recently, she edited and published Philosophy for Girls (OUP 2020) and is working on a related digital scholarship project, called The Persephone Project.
 She also recently gave a TEDx Talk, "Women and Intellectual Empowerment” (June 2021), to articulate ways that we can amplify, advocate for, and adore younger women and nonbinary people--and why it’s worth doing so.
 Another book project, On the Vocation of the Educator in This Moment, is coming out in November 2021 in association with MU Press.
 It features 24 chapters, most of which are written by women across campus from different departments.
 The book is a response to three crises of our time: the pandemic, racial injustice, and challenges in higher education.
 Shew also serves in a variety of ways at Marquette, from the Participating Faculty Task Force to the CfAH, Honors, and the Ignatian Year.
 She most loves building new projects with others.

 Return to the top of this page by clicking HERE.